alex404/goal/probability/README.md

     baseMeasure :: Proxy x -> SamplePoint x -> Double
 ```

+Exponential families may always be parameterized in terms of the so-called
+`Natural` and `Mean` parameters.
+Mean coordinates are equal to the average value
+of the `sufficientStatistic` under the given distribution.
+The `Natural`
+coordinates are arguably less intuitive, but they are critical for implementing
+evaluating exponential family distributions numerically.
+For example, the
-The unnormalized density function of an `ExponentialFamily` distribution is then
+unnormalized density function of an `ExponentialFamily` distribution is
 given by
 ```haskell
 unnormalizedDensity :: forall x .
 ExponentialFamily x => Natural # x -> SamplePoint x -> Double